dtinth/it.js/README.md

 ----
 `.get` returns the value of a property.
 Here's where things get interesting...

+Let's create a function that returns the length of a string (or an array, or whatever object that has `.length` property).

 ```javascript
 // equivalent to function(x) { return x.length }
 var getLength = It.get('length')
 ```

-sort the strings by their length
+We can use it to sort the strings by their length.

 ```javascript
 console.log(_.sortBy(strings, getLength))